sylikc/jpegview/current/readme.txt

 Bugs fixed:
 - Read ahead no longer turned off when failed to read one image
 - Fixed loading error of JPEGs with EXIF data and IDF1 section missing
-- Blending issues with nVidia cards fixed (hopefully now all of them)
+- Blending issues with nVidia cards fixed (hopefully now works correctly in all situations)
-- Fixed (sporadic) crash when deleting files in folder with the 'Del' key
+- Fixed (sporadic) crash when deleting images permanently with the 'Del' key
-- Registration of file endings in Windows 8 improved New features:
+- Registration of file extensions in Windows 8 improved.
+Consider however that Windows 8 protects the standard file associations.
+For changing these associations the 'Default programs' dialog of Windows 8 must be used.
+New features:
 - New supported file format: TGA (8, 15, 16, 24, 32 bits) - only for reading
 - New INI file setting: